calchiwo/WodiC/README.md

 **WodiC** is an **AI-powered voice calculator app** with **scientific tools**, built entirely on my phone.

 **Talk to your calculator.
 WodiC listens, solves, and replies instantly.**
-Built by [Caleb Wodi](https://x.com/calchiwo).
 WodiC is a modern, voice-powered calculator that understands you naturally.

 Just speak your math problem.
 WodiC listens, computes, and responds in real time, even **without internet access**.